-To help raise funds for conservation and education, the Gulf Coast Council made plans for it's first "conclave".
-In May 2007, the first-ever FFF Gulf Coast Expo was held at the Lakefront Civic Center in Lake Charles, Louisiana.
-An array of speakers, headlined by Lefty Kreh and Nick Curcione joined with dozens of outstanding fly tiers from the region and the country.
-There were programs, tying demos, kayak demos, exhibitors, youth activities, and much more.
-Including great fishing for reds and specks, and great food (boiled crawfish Friday night and a Saturday night Cajun Feast).
+To help raise funds for conservation and education, the GCC held it's first "FFF Gulf Coast Expo" in May 2007 at the Lake Charles Civic Center on the lakefront in Lake Charles, LA.
+An array of speakers, headlined by Lefty Kreh and Nick Curcione, joined with dozens of outstanding fly tiers from across the region and the nation.
+There were programs, tying demos, kayak demos, exhibitors, youth activities and much more, including great fishing for reds and specks and great food (boiled crawfish Friday evening and a Saturday night Cajun Feast).
 The event was a success and greatly enjoyed by all.

 Over the next two years, two more GCC Expos would be held in Lake Charles before the GCC Board of Directors voted to venture west to New Braunfels, TX.
 The 2010 New Braunfels Gulf Coast Council Expo proved to be the best ever, both in attendance and approval.
 This prompted a return to central Texas the following year, in downtown San Antonio, where the most financially successful show of all was held.
 These two GCC Texas Expos proved to be the catalyst in growth of Federation membership across Texas that would eventually result in the division of the Gulf Coast Council.